What Is Tactical Fitness (And What It Is Not)

 Repeated exposure to fatigue

 A workout that feels hard in a gym does not automatically prepare someone for rucking, dragging, climbing, or operating under pressure.
+The environment changes the demand.

 One of the biggest mistakes in tactical training is treating intensity as the primary driver of progress.

+Everything becomes hard.
 Every session becomes a gut check.
+This feels productive.
+It is not.

+High-intensity training has a place.
 But when intensity dominates the entire program, aerobic capacity suffers, recovery slows, and injury risk rises.

+Tactical fitness requires a wide base.
+That base is aerobic.
 Low-intensity work builds the engine that allows recovery between hard efforts.
+Without it, everything feels harder than it should.

 Energy systems matter

 Tactical performance draws from multiple energy systems.
+Effective training must address all of them.

 Low-intensity aerobic work builds durability and recovery.